Maintaining Eligibility for Licensing: Nursing Practice Hours

 - Registered Nurse with Additional Authorized Practice [RN(AAP)] – 900 hours in a three-year period

 - Nurse Practitioner (NP) – 900 hours in a three-year period

-Please note that overtime; “on call”; travel to and from work; and sick time are not considered nursing practice for the purpose of the hourly bylaw requirement.
+Please note that overtime, “on call”, travel to and from work, and sick time are not considered nursing practice for the hourly bylaw requirement.

 What is not eligible for nursing hours

 Only actual hours worked in approved nursing activities may be counted.
-Do not include the hours you are paid but not practicing as these are not considered nursing practice for the purpose of the hourly bylaw requirement.
+Do not include the hours you are paid but not practicing, as these are not considered nursing practice for the hourly bylaw requirement.
 This includes time spent:

 - on call

 - paid or unpaid leaves (sick, maternity, disability, sabbatical, bereavement, family, etc.)